RenzoWang/CPlusPlusPrimer.github.io/Chapter2/README.md

 p1 = p2;    // illegal. p2 has a low-level conten but p1 not
 p2 = p1;    // legal.  int * can be converted to const int *
 p1 = p3;    // illegal. don not have the same level const
-p2 =p3;     //legal. p2 has the same level const qualification as p3
+p2 =p3;     // legal. p2 has the same level const qualification as p3
 ```

 ## Exercise 2.32